thisismypassport/shrinko8/README.md

 ?_ENV[my_key] -- 123
 ```

-For more advanced usecases, see the [below section](#advanced---controlling-renaming-of-identifiers).

 ### Preserving identifiers across the entire cart

 You can instruct the minifier to preserve certain identifiers across the entire cart: